 Hi there.
 I am a born and raised New Yorker.
-And I traveled around the world solo in 2014 and 2015 after graduating with too many degrees and not enough world-trekking under my belt.
-Currently, I travel domestically around the USA and internationally as often as I can.
+I traveled around the world solo nonstop in 2014 and 2015 after graduating with too many degrees and not enough world-trekking under my belt.
+Currently, I travel domestically around the USA and internationally about once a year.

 For most of my life I was told travel is for rich people.
 I was told I would need to start my career immediately after graduate school.
 And if I ever had enough money to travel, I should only expect to do so on holidays or when given enough vacation time.

 Resisting these (predominantly American) social norms, I taught myself how to "travel hack" to help cover the cost of flights, find low-cost accommodation, and minimize what I would need to carry around the world for an extended period of time.